MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-issue-and-settle-vendor-payments-overview.md

 The *issue and settle vendor payments* business process area focuses on paying vendors according to the agreed-upon payment terms, ensuring that payments are made accurately and on time, and settling them against invoices either manually or through an automated process.

-*Issue and settle vendor payments* is an essential step in the *procure to pay* end-to-end business process flow.
-A structured and defined approach to issuing and settling vendor payments is critical.
-It helps avoid financial risks and payment delays, and ensures financial stability in your organization.
+*Issue and settle vendor payments* is an essential step in the *Source to pay* end-to-end business process flow and structured and defined approach to issuing and settling vendor payments is critical to prevent financial risks and payment delays and ensure financial stability within your organization.

 The *issue and settle vendor payments* business process area should be defined and incorporated into the overall implementation during the plannings phase.
 This phase typically occurs at the beginning of a project's lifecycle.
 It involves establishing project goals, defining project scope, and developing a detailed project plan.